 C-305-1: Legal Authorization

-When developing an individualized plan for employment (IPE), the designated state unit must provide all required information in the native language or mode of communication of the individual or the individual's representative.
-See 34 CFR §361.45(c).
+When developing an individualized plan for employment, the designated state unit must provide all required information in the native language or mode of communication of the individual or the individual's representative.
+Refer to 34 CFR §361.45(c).

 Appropriate modes of communication are defined in 34 CFR §361.5(4) as "specialized aids and supports that enable an individual with a disability to comprehend and respond to information that is being communicated.
 Appropriate modes of communication include, but are not limited to, the use of interpreters, open and closed-captioned videos, specialized telecommunications services and audio recordings, Braille and large print materials, materials in electronic formats, augmentative communication devices, graphic presentations, and simple language materials."